yoyoberenguer/MagicSpriteSheet/README.md

 * Create a Gaussian blur effect (kernel 5x5) of intensity x1 x2 x4 x6
     Blur your sprites to the desire intensity, or use the progressive flag to adjust the blur with the timeline.
-* Glowing effect (load a specific image and chosse a glowing direction)
+* Glowing effect (load a specific image and choose a glowing direction)
 * RGB channels (select a model of your choice e.g BGR, GRB etc).
 Swap channels at your convenience or enable/ disable the channel of your choice.
 * RGB split (apply to 24 bit image format only).
 Create an RGB split effect, superpose effet of red, green and blue channels (choose the coorect offset to move the channels at the suitable position)
-* Transition effect, display your sprites and change the apperance toward a specific texture (this is similar to a morphing effect)
+* Transition effect, display your sprites and change the appearance toward a specific texture (this is similar to a morphing effect)
 * Glitch effect (vertical and horizontal directions).
 Add a special motion to your sprites to simulate a glitch effect that could enhence the animation